praveenbn88/data_eng/Projects/spark_custom_stats/README.md

 # Spark Custom Metrics Framework

 This repository contains a custom Spark framework with REST API capabilities, database integration, and S3 utilities.
-Whenever spark saves any data, it saves
+Whenever spark writes any data, it saves
   - Size of entire files written
   - Avg File Size
   - Number of Files saved